-Kimberly has spent the last 16 years cultivating her love and passion for the natural world and sharing it with others.
-She is well versed in the healing arts.
-In addition to being a clinical herbalist, Kim is also a Certified Massage Therapist and Aromatherapist.
-She practices many different modalities including Mayan Abdominal Therapy Practitioner, Mayan Tradition Spiritual healing, Lymph drainage massage, and Ashi-atsu barefoot massage.
-She has worked for 13 years at Apothecary Tinctura teaching classes in Herbal Medicine and Aromatherapy, and works in the clinic.
+Kimberly has spent the last 20 years cultivating her love and passion for the natural world and sharing it with others.
+In addition to being a clinical herbalist, Kim is also a Certified Massage Therapist, Aromatherapist, Licensed Esthetician, and Certified Cupping Therapist.
+She adds a spiritual healing style to each of her treatments.
+She uses an intuitive approach to help gently unwind the tissue and bring the body into balance.
+She offers herbal consultations to assist clients in their herbal healing journey.
+She has worked for 18 years at Apothecary Tinctura teaching classes in Herbal Medicine and Aromatherapy and working in the clinic.
 Her practice at Apothecary and her own private practice has an emphasis on women’s holistic health.
+She has been teaching classes for the last 5 years for The Denver Integrative Massage School and Herbalism Roots.
 She loves time in nature teaching people about wildcrafting, medicine making, and plant identification.
-Kim Studied herbal medicine with Micheal Moore at the Southwest School of Botanical Medicine.
-She also studied Aromatherapy with Kurt Schnaubelt at the Pacific Institute of Aromatherapy.
+She also loves teaching and sharing her love of bodywork.

 Lorissa’s journey into the world of Healing Arts officially began as a Registered Nurse on a critical care unit of a local hospital.
 While she can appreciate the values of this form of traditional bedside care, she quickly realized that her healing gifts would be best utilized in a more holistic atmosphere.
 She has since layered her nursing career with both Healing Touch & Herbalism certifications resulting in a unique fusion of healthcare modalities.